Okinawa Island: 21st century

 In 2013, following escalating tensions following competing claims to the uninhabited Senkaku Islands, the People's Republic of China began questioning Japan's sovereignty to the island of Okinawa, citing its past as the independent tributary state of Ryukyu.
 On 31 October 2019, the main courtyard structures of Shurijo were destroyed in a fire.
 It marked the fifth time that Shurijo was destroyed following previous incidents in 1453, 1660, 1709 and 1945.

-On 31 October 2019, a large fire burned down sections of Shuri Castle; "Six castle buildings occupying some 4,200 m2 in total were gutted."
+The 2019 fire burned down sections of Shuri Castle: "Six castle buildings occupying some 4,200 m2 in total were gutted."
 Rebuilding efforts were underway as of 10 February 2020.

 Demographics

-As of September 2009, the Japanese government estimates the population at 1,384,762, which includes American military personnel and their families.
+In September 2009, the Japanese government estimated the population to be 1,384,762, which included American military personnel and their families.
 The Okinawan language, called Uchināguchi, is spoken by adults only, but several local groups promote the use of the Okinawan language by younger people.

 Whereas the northern half of Okinawa Island is sparsely populated, the south-central and southern parts of the island are markedly urbanized—particularly the city of Naha and the urban corridor stretching north from there to Okinawa City.
 The population distribution is approximately 120,000 in northern Okinawa, 590,000 in central Okinawa and 540,000 in southern Okinawa.
-It has a high population density of 1,014.93 people per km2.
+It has a high population density of 1,014.93/km2.

-During the Meiji Period, Okinawan ethnic identity, tradition, culture and language were suppressed by the Meiji government, which sought to assimilate the Okinawans as Japanese (Yamato).
+During the Meiji period, Okinawan ethnic identity, tradition, culture and language were suppressed by the Meiji government, which sought to assimilate the Okinawans as Japanese (Yamato).
 Many ethnic Japanese have since migrated to Okinawa.
 The modern inhabitants of Okinawa are mainly ethnic Okinawan, Japanese, half Japanese and mixed.

+Okinawans are known for their longevity.
+This particular island is a so-called Blue Zone, an area where the people live longer than most others elsewhere in the world.
 Five times as many Okinawans reach 100 years old compared to the rest of Japan.
+As of 2002 there were 34.7 centenarians for every 100,000 inhabitants, which is the highest ratio worldwide.
+Possible explanations are diet, low-stress lifestyle, caring community, activity, and spirituality of the inhabitants of the island.
 The Okinawan diet consists of low-fat, low-salt foods, such as whole fruits and vegetables, legumes, tofu, and seaweed.

-Okinawans are known for their longevity.
-This particular island is a so-called Blue Zone, an area where the people live longer than most others elsewhere in the world. there were 34.7 centenarians for every 100,000 inhabitants, which is the highest ratio worldwide.
-Possible explanations are diet, low-stress lifestyle, caring community, activity, and spirituality of the inhabitants of the island.
+JC virus research study

+In 1997, a scientific research study on the transmission of the ubiquitous JC virus (JCV) was conducted on the population of Okinawa due to the specific separation of Japanese and military populations on Okinawa.
+By the time of the study, researchers had identified multiple subtypes of JCV, each of which was generally associated with a specific geographic region or ancestral population.
+Most humans become infected with some subtype of JCV by age of 10 years.
+The study conjectured that transmission occurred through prolonged close contact within households, rather than between populations living in close proximity, as was the case for the Japanese population and the military personnel living on Okinawa.
+Specifically, the study looked for transmission from the American population to the Japanese population.